-The maximum amount granted by DMFA cannot exceed the contribution by the commercial partners multiplied by three corresponding to 25% contribution from the commercial partner(s).
-Resources mobilised from the non-commercial partners and/or other donors and/or philanthropic funds are welcome contributions, but are not part of the 25% own contribution.
+The maximum amount granted by DMFA is 75% of the total project budget, hence a 25% 'own contribution' by the commercial partner(s) is required (in cash or in kind).
+Resources mobilised from the non-commercial partners and/or other donors and/or philanthropic funds are welcome contributions but are not part of the 25% own contribution.